Iran University of Medical Sciences • Journals

 Typical categories of issues

-- Plagiarism & text recycling: substantial unacknowledged overlap with published work.
+- Plagiarism and text recycling: substantial unacknowledged overlap with published work.

-- Data fabrication/falsification: implausible, inconsistent or manipulated data or images.
+- Data fabrication or falsification: implausible, inconsistent or manipulated data or images.

-- Ethics oversight: missing approvals, consent or registrations where these are mandatory.
+- Ethics oversight: missing approvals, consent or registrations where mandatory.

 - Peer review manipulation: fake reviewer identities or attempts to influence reviewer selection.